Geoalert/mapflow-api-scripts/README.md

 - `-g` - Path to .geojson processing geometry (AOI)
 - `-p` - Path for downloading the processing results

-[!TIP] Istead of "wd-id" you can use "wd-name" argument with the texting name of the model.
+> **Instead of "wd-id" you can use "wd-name" argument with the texting name of the model**

 ### Examples